Angular2Guy/AngularPortfolioMgr/README.md

 ## Current state of the project
 The project can now serve as an example of howto integrate Angular and Spring Boot with Gradle as a build tool.
 * The Gradle build is done.
 * The security setup is done.
 It uses Jwt Tokens and has an auto refresh feature in the frontend and a rest endpoint in the backend.
-Apache Kafka can be used for Jwt Token revokation.
+Apache Kafka can be used for Jwt Token revocation.
 The error handling for problems with Kafka events is implemented with transaction rollback.
 * The Angular fronted displays several D3 charts and statistics.
 Comparison indexes have been added to the to the charts and statistics.
 * The import of the Kaggle SEC Filings dataset is implemented and optimized.
 * The UI for the search in the SEC Filings data set uses Drag and Drop and displays the results in a Angular Components table or in an Angular Components tree of Angular Components tables.